 Carla has earned Certifications as both a National Certified Counselor, and Masters Addication Counselor.
 Her practice will focus on Adults.
 Areas of concentration include personal growth, career counseling, marriage and divorce, substance abuse, and domestic violence.
 Carla’s approach to thearpy is holistic; combinging mind, body, and spirituality to creat a safe positive enviorment for healing.
 She will facilitate this by incorporating cats, dogs, and horses into sessions with clients.
 Her dogs will be available for in office sessions if requested.

 Kevin is a supervisor at AECOM.
 He has been volunteering at Mended Hearts for a couple years.
 He keeps Mended Hearts grounds looking like a park.
 He does all of the maintenance and has helped with several fundraisers for Mended Hearts.
 He’s also a conceal carry instructor.
 A huge thanks to Kevin for keeping Mended Hearts looking and running perfectly; we couldn’t do it without you!

 Sami- Lead Stable Handler

-Sami has been working here at Mended Hearts over a year.
+Sami has been working here at Mended Hearts over 3 years.
 She grew up in East Peoria, IL and graduated from East Peoria Community High School in 2013.
 Sami always had a soft spot for animals ever since she was a little girl.
 She enjoys being around Mended Hearts and taking care of the animals at here.
 Our facility looks nice because of Sami and our animals are well cared for with her love.
 We couldn’t do it without you!